nios-students/docs/wiki/Howto-rec-book.md

 Step-9 Write your name, sebject and class on a label.

-**note: Some subjects might require filling up tables (For physics chemistry biology etc) and acknowledgement letter and certificate *isn't needed***
+**note: Some subjects might require filing tables (For physics chemistry biology etc) Acknowledgement letter and Certificate *isn't needed***